zhqhzhqh/FBReaderJ/README.md

 # FbreaderJ
-this project port FBreaderJ to Andorid Studio IDE
+This project port FBreaderJ to Andorid Studio IDE

 ## Introduce
 I port the office FBeaderJ to Android Studio IDE because the office one can't comply on Android Studio Directly.